jbrazda/icai-fault-alert-service/README.md

 Total time: 10 seconds
 ```

-TODO Describe Import Steps

 #### On Command Line

-You can run the same as in eclipse from command line using a following command
+You can run the same as in eclipse from command line using a following commands

-Build a full package DEV Target
+Build a full package, DEV Environment Target

 ```shell
 ant package.src \